-This information is used to calculate your credit scores.
-Positive information, showing responsible behavior, can improve your credit scores.
-Negative information, like late payments and collection accounts, indicates irresponsible behavior and can lower your credit scores.
+The information in your credit reports is used to calculate your credit scores.
+Positive information and demonstrating responsible financial behavior can improve your credit scores.
+Negative information, like late payments and collection accounts, can damage your credit scores.

-But what exactly is included in credit reports?
-How much can lenders learn about you when they pull your credit files?
+But what exactly is included in a credit report and how do you read it?
+How much can lenders learn about you when they pull your credit reports?

 It’s important to keep an eye on the health of your credit, and that means having some idea of the contents of your credit reports.
 Keep reading to learn what to look for.

-There are three major credit bureaus (also known as credit reporting agencies) that produce and sell credit reports: Equifax®, Experian™, and TransUnion®.
+A credit report is essentially a report card that is tied to your Social Security number and shows how well you have managed credit or debt in the past.
+There are three major credit bureaus (also known as credit reporting agencies) that produce and sell credit reports: Equifax®, Experian™ and TransUnion®.

 The following types of information will be included in your credit reports:

 - Consumer statements, fraud alerts and disputes